taglib/taglib.github.io/index.markdown

 ### Projects Using TagLib

-There are quite a few projects using TagLib already.
-Here's a partial list.
-If you know of something else, please send me a mail with a link and I'll add it here.
-(Note that inclusion here is not an endorsement of the listed software.)
+There are hundreds of projects that use TagLib.
+Here's a small selection of them:

 {% include users.markdown %}